mr-e7ro7/Raccoon-Zen/README.md

 these are not css that i made. just ones i found and use. the current css comes form greeeen-dev(natsumi browser), TheBigWazz(pineapple fried), sameerasw(my-internet), tanay-kar(lacuna), aaaaannd idk who all gave me the rest, but they have my deepest gratitude

-I stole animations from zen zero, rgb tavs from nebula
+I stole animations from zen zero, rgb tabs from nebula

 mini zen logo (turns 3 dot menue button into zen logo)+ removing back and forward buttons